 How long until I can drive?

-Patients are not allowed to drive for a certain period of time after shoulder replacement surgery.
+Patients are not allowed to drive for a certain period of time after reverse total shoulder joint replacement surgery.
 Ask your surgeon when you will be able to drive.

 When can I get back to work?

 You should take off work until after you are seen for your first post-operative follow-up visit 10 to 14 days after your surgery.
 Then you can discuss with your surgeon when you may be able to return to work.
 A therapist can make recommendations for protecting your joint and saving energy on the job.